CamilleLem/CamilleLem/README.md

 * 🏔 Adaptability & Perseverance
 * 🤝 Teamwork
 * 💡 Attention to detail and creativity
-* Outgoing, dynamic and committed
+* 🚀 Outgoing, dynamic and committed
+* 📋 Ownership

 ## Skills and experiences